cparsania/FungiExpresZ/README.md

 Installation of FungiExpresZ as an R package is different than usual.
-To protect potential breakdown of various utilities of FungiExpresZ , it is recommended that FungiExpresZ uses same versions of R packages as development.
-Steps below will install required versions of dependency packages without affecting already installed packages in your computer.
+To protect potential breakdown of various utilities of FungiExpresZ , it is recommended that FungiExpresZ uses same versions of dependancy R packages as development.
+Steps below will install the required versions of dependency packages without affecting already installed packages in your computer.

-To keep already installed R packages unaffected in local computer, FungiExpresZ will be installed in a separate directory.
+To keep already installed R packages unaffected in lthe ocal computer, FungiExpresZ will be installed in a separate directory.

 #### Installation steps

-1)  Create a installation directory (`e.g. FungiExpresZ_R_pkg`).
+1)  Create an installation directory (`e.g. FungiExpresZ_R_pkg`).

-2)  Download `rlock.env` file from
+2)  Download `renv.lock` :point_right:
     [here](https://raw.githubusercontent.com/cparsania/FungiExpresZ/master/renv.lock).

-`rlock.env` file contains all the information required to install required versions of dependency packages.
+`renv.lock` file contains information required to install specific version of dependency packages.

-3)  Move `rlock.env` file to installation directory created in step-1.
+3)  Move `renv.lock` file into the installation directory created in step-1.

-4)  Download appropriate appropriate package bundle. :point_right:
-    [Download package bundle
+4)  Download an appropriate package bundle. :point_right: [Download package bundle here](https://github.com/cparsania/FungiExpresZ/releases)
-    here](https://github.com/cparsania/FungiExpresZ/releases)

-> NOTE: It is highly recommended to download the latest available
+> NOTE: It is highly recommended that you download the latest available
 > version.

 - Mac : FungiExpresZ\_\<version\>.tgz